 COVID-19 vaccine trial supported by National Institutes of Health

 Providence Cancer Institute is fast-tracking development of a first-in-human vaccine trial against SARS-CoV-2, the virus that causes COVID-19, administered with immune-boosting interleukin 12 plasmid.
 The U.S. Food and Drug Administration approved the vaccine for clinical trial testing in late October.
-The trial will enroll 36 volunteers in the initial phase, and researchers are working to open the study without delay.

 The Providence vaccine is unique in that it incorporates immunotherapy expertise scientists have developed throughout three decades of cancer research at the Earle A. Chiles Research Institute.